DataDog/chaos-controller/docs/network_disruption/hosts.md

 ## Q: What are the default excluded hosts?

-These can be disabled by setting `network.disableAllowedHosts: false` in your Disruption's spec.
+These can be disabled by setting `network.disableDefaultAllowedHosts: false` in your Disruption's spec.

 ### Pod level network disruptions